eljojo/faircamp-fork/README.md

 - `--catalog-dir <CATALOG_DIR>` Override catalog directory (default is the current working directory)
 - `--exclude <EXCLUDE_PATTERNS>` Excludes all file paths that contain the specified pattern from being processed.
 Multiple can be supplied.
 Matching is done by simple case-sensitive string comparison - no glob/regex
 - `--include <INCLUDE_PATTERNS>` Pass this so only file paths that contain the specified pattern will get processed.
 Multiple can be supplied.
 Matching is done by simple case-sensitive string comparison - no glob/regex
+- `--preview` Opens the built site locally in your browser after building so you can check it out
 - `--theming-widget` Injects a small widget into the page which allows you to interactively explore different theme color configurations (see section `Theme` further below)